pystac#

 root – The root object to set.
 Passing in None will clear the root.

-dict – A serialization of the object that can be written out as JSON.
+• dict – A serialization of the object.

-Validates each catalog, collection contained within this catalog.
+Validates each catalog, collection, item contained within this catalog.

 Walks through the children and items of the catalog and validates each stac object.